mendix/docs/content/en/docs/howto/integration/exposing-data-to-bi-tools-using-odata.md

 In this section, we will outline the steps for adding more than one published entity so you can compare data from different data sources.

-Imagine that you have a Published OData Service called Assets, with persistable entites called **SmartTask** and **Employee**.
+Imagine that you have a Published OData Service with persistable entites called **SmartTask** and **Employee**.
 To visualize data from your app in Tableau, follow these steps:

 1. Open **Tableau** and select **Connect** > **To a Server** > **OData**: